awused/aw-man/README.md

 # Features

-* Fast and memory efficient reader.
+* Fast and generally memory efficient reader.
     * The priorities are latency, then memory usage, then CPU usage.
-    * Animated gifs are currently very memory-inefficient.
 * Wide support for many archive formats.
 * Proper natural sorting of chapters even with decimal chapter numbers.
     * Works well with [manga-syncer](https://github.com/awused/manga-syncer), but generally matches expected sorting order.
 * Configurable shortcuts to run external scripts and a basic IPC interface.
 * Support for custom external upscalers.
 See [aw-upscale](https://github.com/awused/aw-upscale).
+* A selection of display modes: vertical strip, dual page
 * Not much more, anything I don't personally use doesn't get implemented.

 # Installation